Gurudutt-Goswami/Spotfire-Ironpython/README.md

 case when Upper([City]) ~= Upper("${wildcard}") then "Y" else "N" end
 ````
 5. ##### Want to subtract a single day using ironpython.
-   ##### Note :You can also write following code in single line, this is just for ease of understanding.
+   ##### Note : You can also write following code in single line, this is just for ease of understanding.
 ````
    a = Document.Properties['StartDate']
    a = a.AddDays(-1)